 Example: Log-Log Plot of Mammal Mass and Basal Metabolic Rate

 We’ll use the PanTHERIA database to model the relationship between mammal mass and metabolic with a log-log plot.
-This dataset includes 572 mammals that range from the masked shrew (4.2 grams) to the common eland (562,000 grams)—which is a much larger sample-size than David Cox’s dataset.
+This dataset includes 572 mammals that range from the masked shrew (4.2 grams) to the common eland (562,000 grams)—which is a much larger sample-size than Brian Cox’s dataset.
 Here is the CSV data file so you can try both log-log plot examples for yourself: Mammals.

 Most statistical software can create a log-log plot.
 Here’s what it looks like for the mammal dataset.